 Save, Pin or Bookmark our list of what to see in Split, Croatia so that you can access this Split Travel Guide during your trip!

 One of the best things to do in Split is to explore the city on foot.
 From cobblestone lanes to the waterfront promenade to hilltop paths, visitors can discover the top Split sights on short walks.

 We think the best way to get acquainted with the sights in Split is on a walking tour.
 There are numerous guided tours – from Quick Introductions to Walks with Wine Tastings to Private Tours.
 (We provide more information about Old Town Split, Croatia tours at the end of the post.)

 Free Walking Tour

-While there are no Free Guided Walking Tours in the city, visitors can use our detailed Self-Guided Walking Tour of Split – which doesn’t cost a dime (and is one of the best free things to do in Split, Croatia, in our humble opinion!).
+While there are no completely Free Guided Walking Tours in the city, visitors can use our detailed Self-Guided Walking Tour of Split – which doesn’t cost a dime (and is one of the best free things to do in Split, Croatia, in our humble opinion!).

 For anyone wondering what to do in Split, Croatia, it’s a fabulous place to start.
 The Split attractions are arranged in order – with walking directions and map links – so that you can easily go from one sight to the next.
-We also include a map to make your Split sightseeing simple.
+We also include an interactive map to make your Split sightseeing simple.